AlirezaRoshanzamir/continuous-delivery-course/5-continuous-integration/presentation.md

 ## Essential Practices
 The objective of our CI system is to ensure that our software is working, in essence, all of the time.
 In order to ensure that this is the case, here are the practices that we enforce on our teams:

-- Don’t Check In on a Broken Build
+- Don't Check In on a Broken Build
 - Always Run All Commit Tests Locally before Committing, or Get Your CI Server to Do It for You
 - Wait for Commit Tests to Pass before Moving On
 - Never Go Home on a Broken Build